-Wild Turkey, Turkey, Gobbler
+- Common Name: Wild Turkey, Turkey, Gobbler

-Females are smaller with less iridescent plumage and a smaller tail as well as smaller neck wattles.
+Females are smaller with less iridescent coloring, a smaller tail, and smaller neck wattles.
 Females also typically lack the breast “beard” feathers, though short beards are present on some older hens.
-For both genders, legs and feet are pale and eyes are dark.
-Depending on the birds' mood, the head can change color from pale white or pink to brighter red or light blue.
+For both genders, the legs and feet are pale and the eyes are dark.
+Depending on the bird's mood and emotions, the bare skin on the head and snood can change color from pale white or pink to brighter red or light blue.